joshita2407/Travel-Buddy/README.md

 2. Open the folder in VS Code.

    cd travel-buddy

+3. Set up the virtual environment:

+   python -m venv venv
+   source venv/bin/activate  # or venv\Scripts\activate on Windows

+4. Install dependencies:

+   pip install -r requirements.txt

-4. Locate the file named app.py.
+5. Locate the file named app.py.

-5. Open a terminal (or Command Prompt) and run:
+6. Open a terminal (or Command Prompt) and run:

    python app.py

-6. Your site will run locally at:
+7. Your site will run locally at:

    http://127.0.0.1:5000/